Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 ---

-Deeper into the cavern, on an ancient-looking platform, there was another tunnel leading to their destination up ahead, across the hanging bridge.
+Diving deeper into the tunnel, they stood on an ancient-looking platform, an interlude cave between 2 tunnels.
+The tunnel ahead was across a hanging bridge.
 Rex exclaimed, "We have to cross that?"

 "Yes.
 But we must- proceed with caution.
 Once we enter, the Blades will be sapped- of most of their power.
 If they- run out of energy, they might be forced- to return to their- core state.
 And there's a chance they could never be reawakened."

 "**Pandy, you'd better just stay here** and guard the fort."
+Zeke strongly urged.

-"**Why just me?
+She started panicking, "**Why just me?
 Don't you want me?**"

 "**Don't ask dumb questions.
 You know very well why**, don't you?"

-"**If I'm staying, you ought to stay-**"
+But she won't abide, "**If I'm staying, you ought to stay-**"

 "**I'll be fine!
 When am I**- ever not?"
+Yet the tone of his voice wasn't as confident.

-She panicked, "**If you're going, I-**"
+"**If you're going, I-**"

 "**I'M ORDERING YOU TO STAY HERE!**"

-Mòrag and the others hand been listening for a while now, wondered, "Is there something- wrong?"
+Mòrag and the others hand been listening for a while now, she wondered, "Is there something- wrong?"

-Zeke wasn't going to explain, "Pan-doria was just agreeing to stay behind."
+Zeke refused to explain, concluded, "Pan-doria was just agreeing to stay behind."

 "**Nuh-uh!
 I'm going WITH you!** We made a promise, didn't we?!
 Don't you dare say you've forgotten!"